-Nuisance aquatic weed growth in Lake Banook and Lake Micmac was reported to the municipality in summer 2009 and again the following year.
+Nuisance aquatic weed growth in Lake Banook and Lake Micmac was first reported to the municipality in summer 2009.
 Specimens collected during those years indicated the weeds of interest were non-invasive native species, primarily of the pondweed family.

 Lake Banook and Lake Micmac are regional recreational assets for the municipality that serve the recreational and competitive paddling communities.
-Aquatic weeds at or near lake surface pose safety hazards to boaters and limit the opportunity for fair competitions on the Lake Banook race course.
-In February 2015, Regional Council directed staff to proceed with mechanical weed harvesting.
-August 2015 marked the first year for weed harvesting and a three-year contract has been secured for 2016-2018.
+Aquatic weeds at or near the lake surface pose safety hazards to boaters and limit the opportunity for fair competitions on the Lake Banook racecourse.

 The mechanical harvester automatically collects the weeds in a bag immediately after they are cut, and the bag is tied off by operators when it is full.
 Full bags are towed by the harvester until the end of the day, then they are deposited into a container.
 Harvested weeds are transported to a designated compost facility for final disposal.